joelhawksley/identity/components/slides.md

 ### [fit] GET + assert

 ^
-- Six second for single controller test
+- Six seconds for single controller test
-- One minute for suite of ten tests just to get feedback
+- One minute for ten test cases just to get feedback

 ---